vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 ---
-title: Programming Heroes I admire
+title: An Incomplete List Of Programming Heroes I admire
 date: "2020-01-23"
 ---